telerik/xaml-docs/controls/radgridview/sorting/custom.md

 Take a look at the __GridViewSortingEventArgs__ argument of the event handler.
 There are a few properties that require your attention:

-* __DataControl__ - this one holds the instance of the __RadGridView__ owning the column that was clicked and is going to be sorted.
+* __DataControl__ - this one holds the instance of __RadGridView__ owning the column that was clicked and is going to be sorted.

 * __Cancel__ - this boolean property defines whether the internal handling of the sorting event should be canceled.
 The default value is __False__, which means that the event will be handled internally by __RadGridView__ and the built-in sorting functionality will be executed.
-If you set it to __True__ the event won't be handled by the __RadGridView__ and the built-in sorting functionality will be bypassed.
+If you set it to __True__ the event won't be handled by __RadGridView__ and the built-in sorting functionality will be bypassed.

 * __OldSortingState__ - defines the current sorting state of the column being sorted.